ShadowKatStudios/OC-Minitel/OpenOS/README.md

 #### With OPPM

-1. Run `oppm install minitel-util`
+1. Run `oppm install minitel-util` - this will install both the Minitel utilities and pull in the Minitel daemon as a dependency.
 2. Run `mtcfg`

 This will walk you through setting up Minitel.